rails/webpacker/README.md

-Webpacker out-of-the-box provides CSS post-processing using [postcss-loader](https://github.com/postcss/postcss-loader) and the installer by default sets up a `.postcssrc.yml` file with standard plugins.
+Webpacker out-of-the-box provides CSS post-processing using [postcss-loader](https://github.com/postcss/postcss-loader) and the installer sets up a standard `.postcssrc.yml` file in your app root with standard plugins.

 ```yml
 plugins: